 Use this service in case you want to…

 Anonymity, privacy and security.
-Plain text messages within a chat log can always get tracked back to you.
+Plain text messages within a chat log can always get traced back to you.
 There are many scenarios where even disappearing messages are a risk factor: Do other people have access to your phone sometimes?
 What if you lost your phone?
 Or even worse, your phone might be compromised on an operating system level.
 With scrt.link you will always just have a link in your conversation history.
 After the link has been visited once, it will lead to a 404 error page.
 There is no way of accessing the original content.

 Same answer as for the previous question.
 Also, the business model behind Snapchat, and every other major social media platform, contradicts the idea of privacy and anonymity.
 Social media companies need to know their users in order to sell ads.